 First Art : Art Experiences for Toddlers and Twos by MaryAnn F. Kohl (2002 edition) is 145 pages long and there are six chapters including Primarily Paint; Hands on Dough; Making Marks; Sticky Business; Great Impressions; and Fun Stuff for Toddlers and Twos.
 Each art activity includes a list of materials, adult preparation, process of the child, variations, and black and white drawings; and many include tips to "smooth out the bumps".

 The 7-page introduction gives a brief synopsis of the skills, interests, and development of toddlers and twos that will help you understand your tot.
 The book emphasizes process and not product, that toddlers and twos "explore art as a learning experience or an experiment, discovering what is stimulating and interesting.
 They are more interested in doing rather than making a finished product."

 Are you a snowed-in Montessori momma living in the US or Canada?
 There have been SNOWSTORMS GALORE!
 They're all over the news!
 Are you getting cabin fever, SAD, or anxiety, are you confused or worried about what to do all day with your children?
 We are here to help!
 We have like-minded Montessori Moms with comments, activities, advice, and we created a place on our Facebook page for you to rant and rave, share your stories, activities, tips, and advice, snow photos... a space to let your hair down (if it's not FROZEN, movie reference, get it?).

 Join our new Facebook group!
 Confessions of a Montessori Mom and Lisa Nolan Montessori!

-There are affiliate product links in this post.
-When you click on one (and make a purchase) we get a small commission.
-This helps fund Montessori materials, activities, and books we can get for our children (and then share them with you on our blog!)
+If you click on our affiliate links below (and make a purchase) we get a small commission.
+This helps fund Montessori materials, activities, and books we can get for our children.
 A big THANK YOU in advance of any purchases you make!